gerryvel/NMEA2000_TPW/README.md

 Also you need the Async TCP Library for ESP32 Arduino https://github.com/me-no-dev/AsyncTCP and the changed NMEA0183 äLibrary and BoatData (not the Original @Lappalainen!) @Andras Szep.

 For the BMP388 the Adafruit BMP3xx library has to be installed via the library manager.
+For HTML-Files use LittleFS Filesystem, you find her in /data directory.

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
 Pin layout for other ESP32 devices might differ.